 Windows Defender Offline ISO (download the latest mpam-fe.exe update and place in the root of the USB drive)

-HP Vision Diagnostic ISO E2B fixed or Removable drive- copy all folders except \BOOT and \SOURCES to the root of the E2B USB drive and boot from ISO.
-For Removable E2B drive HP Vision Diagnostics ISO - just use .isoPE for WinPE diagnostic only.
+HP Vision Diagnostic ISO - E2B fixed or Removable drive - copy all folders except \BOOT and \SOURCES to the root of the E2B USB drive and boot from ISO.
+For a Removable E2B drive just use .isoPE for WinPE diagnostic only.
+Can also try .isoPECD.
+HP Vision Diagnostics 3-in-1 ISO sp78883, sp81373.

-LSoft ActiveBootDisk.iso[email protected] Boot Disk - Must make the ISO using the utility.
-Use .iso or .isomem extension.
-Extract the BOOTDISK.KEY, _bootDisk.ini and bootcat.ini files from the ISO and put them in the root of the E2B USB drive or will get Serial Key prompt (note: the bootcat.ini file may not be required as it seems to work without it).
+LSoft ActiveBootDisk.isoActive@ Boot Disk 11 - Must make the ISO using the utility.
+Use .iso or .isodefault extension.
+Extract the BOOTDISK.KEY, _bootDisk.ini files from the ISO and put them in the root of the E2B USB drive or will get Serial Key prompt.
+If licensed version, you may need other files too - e.g. bootcat.ini.

 Mandriva mandriva-linux-PWP-2011-i586.iso - use as .iso - I got the 'No CDROM device found' message - but if you continue you can load the ISO....OK, Which driver should I try to gain MEDIA access? ---> Cancel, Please choose installation method. ---> Hard disk, Please select the disk containing the copy of the Mandriva linux Distribution ---> sdb, Please select partition ---> sdb4, Please enter directory ---> / .
 Alternatively use the mandriva-linux-PWP-2011-i586.mnu file in \_ISO\docs folder.